Rogue forest visitor David Lesh faces charges for Hanging Lake, Keystone incidents

 Another count said he entered an area closed for the protection of special biological communities.

-Count four said he entered an area closed for the protection of property while count five said he entered an area closed for the protection of historical, archeological, geological or paleontological interest.
+Count four said he entered an area closed for the protection of property while count five said he entered an area closed for the protection of historical, archaeological, geological or paleontological interest.

 The final count said Lesh “entered or was in or on a prohibited body of water.”

-Lesh was ordered to appear in court in Grand Junction on Sept.
-21.
+Lesh was ordered to appear in court Sept.
+21 in Grand Junction.

 Lesh allegedly rode his sled in the Keystone terrain park while the ski area was closed because of the coronavirus.
 He posted a photo of himself soaring off a jump on his snowmobile.
 The Forest Service worked with the Summit County Sheriff’s Office on the investigation.